ashton314/emacs-bedrock/README.md

 Once I am happy with the state of things, I'll change it to version `1.*.*`—at that point, no new `use-package` declarations will be added to `init.el`.

 This is a hobby project.
 Please be patient.

-For testing, you can run `emacs --init-directory path/to/emacs-bedrock/` and all the customizations and package installations will be isolated to the project directory.
-Emacs should only add files that are already in the `.gitignore`.

 ## Authors